Meja Örtengren: Individual success

 In 2021, Örtengren won the German Girls Open and the Annika Invitational Europe, and was tapped by captain Annika Sörenstam to represent Europe at the 2021 Junior Solheim Cup, held at Sylvania Country Club in Toledo, Ohio.

 Örtengren was runner-up at the French International Lady Juniors Amateur Championship at Golf de Saint-Cloud behind Francesca Fiorellini in 2021, and won the event in a final against Andrea Revuelta in 2023.
 She rounded off her 2021 season by winning the AJGA's 44th annual Rolex Tournament of Champions at PGA National Resort and Spa in Palm Beach Gardens, Florida, with a six-stroke victory over Alexa Pano, a title which she successfully defended in 2022 at TPC San Antonio, with a score of 273 (−15).

 In the 2023 Girls Amateur Championship at Ganton Golf Club and Fulford Golf Club in Yorkshire, England, she was the 36-hole stroke-play qualifying medalist with a 12-under-par score of 136, five strokes ahead of nearest competitor.
 However, Örtengren lost to Martina Navarro Navarro on the 20th hole in the semi-final after coming back from 5 holes down after 11 holes.

+In 2026, Örtengren was runner-up at the European Ladies Amateur Championship, held at Allerum Golf Club in Sweden, two shots behind Charlotte Naughton.